 Need step-by-step signup help?
 Click here.

-WHAT'S IT COST?
-Entry is $500 per car and $100 per driver.
+Entry is $600 per car and $150 per driver.
 That fee covers registration, track time, paddock pass, safety crews, cheap sweatshop-made commemorative crap, and anything else we come up with by then.
 For $75, non-driving team members get all the same bennies except track time.
-People who aren't hanging out in a pit space or physically touching any of the cars can get an all-access paddock pass for $20/day or $30/weekend.
+Spectators who aren't driving or wrenching for a team can get all-access paddock passes at the gate--they're $30 and good all weekend.

 Maybe.
 Maybe not.
 We usually get more applications than each racetrack can handle, so we have to pick and choose.
 Boring applications like "We are four guys who love to race, and we have done (blah blah blah) driving before" don't give us too much to work with: You might get in, and you might not.
 Applications like "Choose us, because we'll wear beaver costumes in the paddock and our car is entirely coated in birch bark" give you much better odds.